wiseyoungfool/hydra-media-player/Readme.md

 Planned features:
 - Picture-In-Picture popout window
 - Improve audio device selection and subtitle choosing
-- Improve UI with images, auto hiding, floating controls
+- Improve UI and visuals with images, auto hiding, floating controls, improved dark mode
 - Improve audio analysis tools to be more robust and accurate
 - Add visualizer for audio and EQ/Compression tools
 - Waveform visualization using matplotlib and numpy